Skip to main content

 Sustainable housing

-The decrease in the carbon footprint was due to a clear decrease in energy consumption emissions.
-The year 2022 was warmer than 2021, which contributed to the decrease in district heat consumption.
-The emission factor for district heating also decreased from 2021 to 2022.
-In addition, the solar panels installed in Nummenranta and the heat pump introduced in Tyyssija in conjunction with the RESPONSE project have increased the energy efficiency of the locations and the amount of renewable energy.
-In 2022, the Foundation had no new construction or renovation projects, which reduced the Foundation’s indirect emissions.
+The smaller carbon footprint was mainly due to the decrease in energy consumption emissions (scope 2), which was affected by the decrease in the district heating emission factor compared to the year before.
+In addition, the solar panels installed in Nummenranta and Student Village block 5 in the RESPONSE project and the heat pump introduced in Tyyssija have increased the locations’ energy efficiency and the share of renewable energy.
+In 2024, the foundation had no new construction or basic renovation building projects, which reduced the foundation’s indirect emissions (scope 3).

 TYS aims for its part to reduce the energy consumption and carbon footprint of housing, and will be carbon neutral by 2029